 We used the survey findings as a component of our evaluation of the new questions along with the substantial cognitive testing, previous user feedback and data analysis outlined in our Evaluating a new measure of domestic abuse article.
 With all of this information we have decided to change to using the new survey questions on the Crime Survey for England and Wales to measure domestic abuse from April 2025.

 This means that, from April 2025, our official statistics on domestic abuse will be derived from the new domestic abuse questions.
-In addition, the estimates published in Section 3 of our Redevelopment of domestic abuse statistics: research update December 2024 article should now be treated as .
+In addition, the estimates published in Section 3 of our Redevelopment of domestic abuse statistics: research update December 2024 article should now be treated as official statistics.

 We are extremely grateful to everyone involved in the redevelopment of the domestic abuse survey questions.
 We look forward to future engagement to help shape the new domestic abuse outputs, as we continue to develop them following the permanent inclusion of the new questions.